-The European cross-laminated timber market reached a volume of 821,270 Cubic Meters in 2019.
+The European cross-laminated timber market reached a volume of 1.25 Million Cubic Meters in 2020.
 Cross-laminated timber, or CLT, is an engineered wood product, which is made by stacking layers of wood panels in perpendicular directions and fastening them together.
 This crosswise arrangement helps in increasing the structural strength, load-bearing capacity, dimensional stability and rigidity of the wood panels while reducing their shrinkage and swelling.
 CLT was first developed in Europe during the early 1990s and has now come to represent an important construction material in the region.
 It is also used for a number of residential and commercial applications, either in combination with other building materials and wood products or as a standalone system.

 Breakup by Application: